 Lawn holes appear for various reasons, from bone-burying dogs and treasure-hunting children to normal post-construction settling.
-Tunneling rodents such as chipmunks or moles leave open areas underground creating miniature sinkholes.
-Not only are lawn holes unsightly, they can cause accidents.
+Tunneling rodents, such as chipmunks or moles, leave open areas underground creating miniature sinkholes.
+Not only are lawn holes unsightly, but they can cause accidents.
 The simple process of reclaiming those spots by filling them in with soil is basically the same across the board.
 Prompt, proper hole repairs are important for your lawn's beauty and safety.

-Replace the sod you removed at the beginning to re-cover the hole.
-If the hole was caused by a collapse or was old enough that grass covered it, that should be sufficient sod to repair the area.
+If the hole was caused by a collapse or if it was old enough that grass covered it, the old sod should be sufficient to repair the area.
 If the hole was not covered with grass, fill it with soil until it is level with the top of the surrounding soil.
 Gently tamp the soil to fill the hole to the brim.

 Cut New Sod Pieces if Required